Taking the Kids After Disney Parks Reopening

-A large consideration to make is whether you’ll be taking kids when Disney reopens if everyone is required to a wear a mask.
+A large consideration to make is whether you’ll be taking kids when Disney reopens since all non-vaccinated guests 2+ are required to wear a mask.
 One thing that I’ve heard from my followers is that they don’t want to lose that “Disney Magic” by forcing kids to wear a facial covering all day in the parks.
 “Masks are too hot”, “They’re uncomfortable”, “I don’t want my vacation ruined forcing my kids to wear a facial covering”.

 Changes We Can Expect to See When Disney Reopens

 - Limited number of guests allowed inside the parks to encourage physical distancing.

 - The implementation of a new theme park reservation system (announced for both Disneyland and Disney World).

 - Additional cast members will be available to answer questions or cover guest concerns.
 Additional employees will conduct cleaning measures and oversee that procedures are followed.

 - Temporary suspension of Extra Magic hours and Magic Morning.

 - Dining options will have changes.
 Disney character dining experiences may have characters present but characters do not linger for photos at each table.
 Some buffet meals have cast members serving up food to each guest.